 - Dissertation seminar

 A Ph.D. program in biotechnology engineering can prepare graduates for work as biotechnical scientists.
 Biotechnical scientists primarily perform research and help to develop new processes or products.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the related field of biochemistry and biophysics was expected to grow 19% from 2012-2022.
-These professionals made a mean annual salary of about $91,640 in May 2013.
-Biomedical engineering positions (another related field to biotechnical engineering) were predicted to grow 27% from 2012-2022, which was much faster than average.
-Biomedical engineers earned a mean yearly salary of $93,960 in May 2013, reported the BLS.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the related field of biochemistry and biophysics was expected to grow 8% from 2014-2024.
+These professionals made a median annual salary of about $82,150 in May 2015.